MorrisCastro04/holbertonschool-higher_level_programming/SQL_introduction/README.md

 task 11: script that lists all records with a score >= 10 in the table second_table ordered by score

 task 12: Write a script that updates the score of Bob to 10 in the table second_table

+task 13: script that removes all records with a score <= 5 in the table second_table